kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q118
 Which of the following agents used in the treatment of urological conditions is NOT paired with its correct description?

-	A. Mitomycin C – intravesical chemotherapy agent - T
+	A. Mitomycin C – intravesical chemotherapy agent
 	B. Finasteride – luteinising hormone-releasing hormone (LH-RH) agonist
 	C. Oxybutinin – anticholinergic agent
 	D. Tamsulosin – α-adrenergic blocker
 	E. Flutamide – anti-androgen agent

 #### Answer: D. Tamsulosin – α-adrenergic blocker - *FALSE* = B. Finasteride – luteinising hormone-releasing hormone (LH-RH) agonist - TRUE

-- Mitomycin C is an agent instilled intravesically for the treatment of superficial transitional cell carcinoma of the bladder, to prevent a recurrence.
-Finasteride is a 5α-reductase inhibitor.
-By blocking the action of 5α-reductase, it reduces the formation of dihydrotestosterone, therefore reducing the stimulatory effect this has on prostate gland growth.
-Oxybutynin is an anticholinergic agent used in the management of detrusor instability.
-Tamsulosin is an α-adrenergic blocker used in the management of BPH.
-It causes smooth-muscle relaxation of prostate and bladder neck, therefore improving urine flow rates.
-Flutamine is used in the management of prostate cancer.
-It is an anti-androgen and works by preventing testosterone from causing growth of the tumour.
+#### Treatment of Urological Conditions - LEARN
+- Mitomycin C is an agent instilled intravesically
+	- Tx of superficial transitional cell carcinoma of bladder
+- **NOTE** Finasteride is a 5α-reductase inhibitor
+	- By blocking the action of 5α-reductase, it reduces the formation of dihydrotestosterone, therefore
+	- reducing the stimulatory effect this has on prostate gland growth
+- Oxybutynin is an anticholinergic agent used in the management of detrusor instability
+- Tamsulosin is an α-adrenergic blocker used in the management of BPH
+	- It causes smooth-muscle relaxation of prostate and bladder neck, therefore improving urine flow rates
+- Flutamine is used in the management of prostate cancer
+	- an anti-androgen
+	- prevents testosterone from causing growth of tumour

 ### Q119
 All of the following features are found in _Adult Respiratory Distress Syndrome_ (ARDS), EXCEPT: